Elvis10ten/notes/src/2025-1a-nand-to-tetris.md

 $$

 ---
-<mark>Calculation of the two's complement of a number</mark> essentially means subtracting the number from $2^N$.
+<bmark>Calculation of the two's complement of a number</bmark> essentially means subtracting the number from $2^N$.
 But as can be seen from the 3-bit example above with the 4-bit $1000_2$, the number $2^N$ will not itself be representable in a system limited to $N$ bits, as it is just outside the $N$ bit space.
-Because of this, systems with maximally $N$-bit must break the subtraction into two operations:
+Because of this, systems with maximally N-bit must break the subtraction into two operations:

-1. First, subtract from the maximum number in the $N$-bit system, that is $2^N - 1$.
+1. First, subtract from the maximum number in the N-bit system, that is $2^N - 1$.
 This term in binary is actually a simple number consisting of 'all 1s', and a subtraction from it can be done by simply inverting all bits in the number.
 The number obtained in this step is called the **ones' complement** because summing it with the original number yields 'all 1s'.
 2. Secondly, add one to the result.

 | Bits | Unsigned value | Signed value (Two's complement) |